 Console

 Click Resource.
-Under ALL_RESOURCE_TYPES, select

 Kubernetes Container

-.Under CLUSTER_NAME, select the name of your user cluster.
+.For Cluster name, select the name of your user cluster.

 default

-.Click Add and then click Run Query.
+.Click Add, and then click Run query.

 monitoring-example